-- An applicant shall initially apply for the TBIW program by having his/her treating physician (MD or DO), Physician's Assistant (PA), Neuropsychologist, or Nurse Practitioner (NP) (here after called the referent) complete and sign a MNER form including ICD diagnosis code(s).
+- An applicant shall initially apply for the TBIW program by having his/her treating physician (Doctor of Medicine (M.D.) or Doctor of Osteopathy (D.O.)), physician's assistant (PA), neuropsychologist, or nurse practitioner (NP) (here after called the referent) complete and sign a MNER form including ICD diagnosis code(s).
 The referent, applicant, family member, advocate, or other interested party, may submit this form by fax, mail or electronically to the UMC.
-The UMC will not process any MNER form if the referent's signature is more than 60 calendar days old.
-If the MNER form is incomplete, it will be returned for completion and resubmission within two weeks, and the applicant will be notified. - Once a completed and signed MNER is received, the UMC will send a yellow DHS-2 form to the applicant, so financial eligibility can be established.
+The UMC will not process any MNER form if the referent's and/or applicants' signature is more than 60 calendar days old.
+If the MNER form is incomplete, it will be returned for completion and resubmission within two weeks, and the applicant will be notified. - Once a correct, completed and signed MNER is received, the UMC will send a yellow DHS-2 form to the applicant, so financial eligibility can be established.
 The Service Delivery Model Selection form, the Freedom of Choice Case Management Selection form and Personal Attendant Selection form will also be included.
-Making selections does not ensure eligibility for the TBIW program. - Once the completed DHS-2 form is returned, if financially eligible, the UMC will attempt to contact the applicant and/or legal representative (if applicable) to schedule the assessment.
-If contact is made, a notice shall be sent to the individual and legal representative informing them of the scheduled appointment, location, date and time. - The UMC will make up to three attempts to contact the applicant and/or legal representative (if applicable).
-UMC will issue a potential referral closure letter to the applicant (or legal representative) and the referent.
+Making selections does not ensure eligibility for the TBIW program. - Once the completed yellow DHS-2 form is returned, if financially eligible, the UMC will attempt to contact the applicant to schedule the assessment.
+If contact is made, a notice shall be sent to the applicant informing them of the scheduled appointment, location, date and time. - The UMC will make up to three attempts to contact the applicant .
+The UMC will issue a potential referral closure letter to the applicant and the referent.
 If no contact is made with the UMC within 10 business days, the referral will be closed.
-If the applicant chooses to have the evaluation after the referral is closed, a new referral is required if the referent's signature on the MNER is greater than 60 calendar days. - If the MNER form indicates that the applicant has a guardian or legal representative, the assessment will not be scheduled without the guardian/ legal representative present to assist the applicant. - If the applicant is not financially eligible, the MNER will be closed and the applicant and/or legal representative will be notified.
+If the applicant chooses to have the evaluation after the referral is closed, a new referral is required if the referent's and/or applicants' signature on the MNER is greater than 60 calendar days. - If the MNER form indicates that the applicant has a court appointed legal guardian, the assessment will not be scheduled without the court appointed legal guardian present to assist the applicant.

+If the applicant is not financially eligible, the MNER will be closed and the applicant will be notified.